gbudd3/spectre-api-python/README.md

 ## General
-This module is intended to make it a bit easier to work with The Lumeta Corporation's Spectre API.
+This module is intended to make it a bit easier to work with The Firemon Corporation's Lumeta (was named "Spectre" API.

-Lumeta and Spectre are both registered trademarks of the Lumeta Corporation
+Lumeta and Spectre are both registered trademarks of Firemon

 Install this module by running `pip3 install spectre-api`